MGoibert/TDA_for_adv_robustness/README.md

 Under the hood it will create an experiment_id and run_ids for you, create the cartesian product of the grid and call the binary n times for all the possibilities.

+The results will be stored in the r3d3.db database.

 ## 3) Analyzing experiments

 You can easily explore the results using the `ExperimentDB` object from `r3d3`